HL7/davinci-crd/input/pagecontent/hooks.md

 ###### Annotate
 This response type presents a `Card` with a piece of information that should be retained with the order/appointment/etc.  For example, "No prior authorization for drug X required by ABC insurance", "Prior authorization number for X-ray from ABC insurance is 13245", or "This referral is not covered under the patient's DEF plan".
 With information like this, merely displaying the text on the screen in a card is not sufficient - it needs to be recorded in the associated order for future use or evidence.
 These cards involve 'replacing' the submitted order, but leaving the order unchanged, with the exception that an additional 'note' is added to the resource instance.

-The note uses the [Annotation]({{site.data.fhir.path}}datatypes.html#Annotation) datatype and captures the comment, the date, and who made the assertion.
+The note uses the [Annotation]({{site.data.fhir.path}}datatypes.html#Annotation) data type and captures the comment, the date, and who made the assertion.
 In this case, the commenter would be the payer organization.
 The payers should include all the discrete information in the 'annotation' and the 'detail' for the card should indicate that the statement is point-in-time.
-Note that the text should *also* be displayed in the card, with the button link simply saying "Add to record" or something like that.
+Note that the text should *also* be displayed in the card, with the button link simply saying "Add to record" or something similar.
 The requested action is always an 'update' and there is only ever one alternative.
-It is to be noted that this will be handled as a single 'update' action and EHRs that don't support the extension will ignore it and just store the annotation.
+It is to be noted that this will be handled as a single 'update' action.
+EHRs that don't support the extension will ignore it and just store the annotation.

 In addition to the annotation, a new FHIR [coverage-information](StructureDefinition-ext-coverage-information.html) extension is defined that allows assertions around coverage and prior authorization to also be captured computably, including what assertion is made, what coverage the assertion is made with respect to, when the assertion was made, and - optionally - a trace id that can be used for audit purposes.